getporter/porter/docs/content/cli/build.md

 Builds the bundle in the current directory by generating a Dockerfile and a CNAB bundle.json, and then building the invocation image.

+Porter uses the docker driver as the default build driver, an alternate driver may be supplied via --driver or the PORTER_BUILD_DRIVER environment variable.

 ```
 porter build [flags]
 ```